Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 They do the diversifying for you and can be an effective retirement investment.
 Many 401(k)s offer a selection of mutual funds for investing your retirement savings.

 Look for funds with low fees.
 This results in low expense ratios, the measure of administrative costs to total value of the fund.
 The higher your expense ratio, the lower your return.
-You can save a significant amount of money by shopping for a plan with lower management costs.
+You can save a significant amount of money by selecting funds with lower management costs.

 Also investigate funds that are specifically designed for retirees, known as retirement income funds.
-These funds have both stocks and bonds that seek to balance the need for preserving your principal with having a decent amount of monthly income.
+These funds have stocks, bonds and cash that seek to balance the need for preserving your principal with having a decent amount of monthly income.
 These funds are diversified in a way that may make them sufficient for your entire investment portfolio.

 Safe Investments for Retirees